 Beyond mile 15, you either need to be on a bicycle or a park bus.

 IMPORTANT: Denali Park Road is closed at mile 43 due to a landslide at Pretty Rocks.
 This road closed in August 2021, one month after our visit.
-In 2022, construction will begin on a bridge, which will detour around the landslide.
-This construction project is proposed to last until 2023.
+In 2023, construction will begin on a bridge, which will detour around the landslide.
+This construction project is proposed to last through 2025.
 Until it is completed, visitors will not be able to go beyond mile 42 on Denali Park Road, unless you reserve a cabin at Denali Park Lodge.
 Learn more in our post about the Denali road closure.

 Denali Park Road near the road closure (Polychrome Pass)